 But then I saw other shows where that happened, and I realised it was distracting, and in most cases, unnecessary.

-When your character is in mid-sentence and suddenly stops, it’s like yanking a needle across a record (if you’ll forgive the old-timey metaphor).
+When your character is mid-sentence and suddenly stops, it’s like yanking a needle across a record (if you’ll forgive the old-timey metaphor).

 You’re actually denying the audience a sense of closure, leaving your unfinished thought hanging like a question mark over the next scene.